 One example of an asset type good for diversification is precious metals like gold and silver.
 By diversifying your assets with precious metals, you are providing yourself with a hedge against inflation and protection against uncertainty that often plagues retirement plans.

 Don’t leave your retirement plans exposed when the time bombs go off.
-Start building up your plan’s resilience today.inflation, portfolio, retirement
+Start building up your plan’s resilience today.Featured, inflation, portfolio, retirement